davidhuser/dhis2.py/README.rst

 SQL Views
 ^^^^^^^^^^

-Get SQL View data as if you'd open a CSV file.
+Get SQL View data as if you'd open a CSV file, optimized for larger payloads:

 .. code:: python